- Experience nomadic life

 In the afternoon, drive to the Dream Gobi Camp (1Q) in Bayanzag where you stay overnight, enjoying private bathroom facilities and views of the Gobi desert.
 B, L, D

-Set out after breakfast to the Khongoriin Els sand dunes in the Gobi Gurvansaikhan National Park.
+Set out after breakfast to the Khongoriin Els sand dunes in the Gobi Gurvansaikhan National Park (112 miles, five hours).

 Stay overnight in the Gobi Erdene Camp (1Q) in the National Park, where you’ll stay in wooden houses with bathrooms, rather than traditional gers.
 B, L, D

-Continue travelling south to Yolyn Am, a deep gorge in the foothills of the Altai Mountains in the Gurvansaikhan National Park.
+Continue travelling south to Yolyn Am (124 miles, six hours), a deep gorge in the foothills of the Altai Mountains in the Gurvansaikhan National Park.

 You’ll also enjoy a visit to the Gobi Museum before heading to the Gobi Mirage Camp (1Q) where you’ll stay overnight.
 B, L, D

-It’s an early start today as you transfer to Dalanzadgad airport for a 90-minute flight back to Ulaanbaatar.
-On arrival, head for Terelj National Park, pausing en route to meet an eagle owner with his eagle – an opportunity to get close up to one of these magnificent birds that have traditionally been used for hunting by Mongolian eagle masters and owners for centuries.
+It’s an early start today as you transfer to Dalanzadgad airport and fly back to Ulaanbaatar (two hours).
+On arrival, head for Terelj National Park (37 miles, 90 minutes), pausing en route to meet an eagle owner with his eagle – an opportunity to get close up to one of these magnificent birds that have traditionally been used for hunting by Mongolian eagle masters and owners for centuries.
 During your meeting, you’ll see the eagle at work as you witness a hunting demonstration when the eagle will fly after a ‘faux’ fox.